naruaika/school-projects/medical-chatbot/README.md

 ## How to run

-Assuming that you have `npm` and `docker` installed on your system, you can build, install, and then run this project by executing the following commands.
+Assuming that you have `docker` installed on your system, you can build, install, and then run this project by executing the following commands.

 ```bash
 docker-compose up -d